DLR-RM/BlenderProc/examples/scenenet_with_cctextures/README.md

 We also use the `randomization_level` and set it `0.4`.

 Furthermore, we select all the materials, we want to use for the replacing, as there are only SceneNet objects loaded, we do not specify, which objects materials we want to replace.
-Each material loaded by CCMaterialLoader set the `is_cc_texture` custom property to true.
+Each material loaded by CCMaterialLoader set the `cp_is_cc_texture` custom property to true.

 ### SceneNetLighting